+IV.
+Staff meeting (Aug.
+19-20, Am.
+Friends of Hebrew U.) VFL/SW

-- Should Ellen Goldring's magno on theddstanahysiysis of the principalist survey be discussed at this his meeting?
-If not, when/where will it be considered? - V. Lead Communities Joint Meeting ((Aug.
-23-24, Baltimore))
+A. Should Ellen Goldring's memo on the data analysis of the principals' survey be discussed at this meeting?
+If not, when/where will it be considered?

-SW/WFIL
+V. Lead Communities Joint Meeting (Aug.
+23-24, Baltimore) SW/VFL

-- A. CIJE team to meet at 10:30 am - B. Lead Community representatives to arrive for lunch - C. Status of \$W calls for input to agenda - D. If Adam is expected to make a presentation on mef, he would like to know in advance. - Responts on conversation with John Ruskay VI.
+A. CIJE team to meet at 10:30 am

+B. Lead Community representatives to arrive for lunch

+C. Status of SW calls for input to agenda

+D. If Adam is expected to make a presentation on mef, he would like to know in advance.

+VI.
+Report on conversation with John Ruskay BH

+VII.
+Status reports on communities Team

+A. Atlanta

+B. Baltimore

+C. Milwaukee

+VIII.
+Schedule next telecon VFL

+None